 Step 2: Add Feet to Unit

 Secure peg feet to the base using 1-inch screws.
 Turned wood furniture legs give shapely curves to clean-lined storage cubes.
 Paint the legs the same color as the unit, or finish them with wood stain for a midcentury vibe.
 Metallic paint will give the unit's legs a modern look.

 Step 3: Add Closet Rod

 Position the assembly in its desired location, and secure the closet rod brackets to the wall.
 Opt for a wood closet rod rather than a plastic or metal one to make painting a breeze and to easily customize its length.
 Use wall anchors if studs are unavailable.
 With 1-inch screws, screw the top plywood piece onto the vertical unit as well as the brackets for optimum stability.

 Imagine always knowing where you left your sunglasses and keys.
 Add a shelf inside a cubby and you can dedicate a place for those little items.
 This shelf is magnetic, allowing you to hang up things like photos, receipts, or invites as needed.

 Step 5: Add Mail Slots

-Metal pockets keep mail on track.
+Metal pockets keep mail, bills, and important papers organized.
 Label one "in" and one "out" using a Sharpie or stickers.
-Attach the pockets to the side of the vetical cube unit.
+Attach the pockets to the side of the vertical cube unit.

-Each cubbie can be personalized to suit your organization style.
-A cork board is one way to bring bits of paper to order.
+Each cubby can be personalized to suit your organization style.
+Corkboard is one way to bring bits of paper to order.
 Cut foam-core board to fit the cube, cover with cork shelf liner or chalkboard contact paper, and add a washi tape tab at the top for easy removal.
 Any empty cube units can be filled with baskets or bins for a finished and organized look.

-Editor's Tip: Find a bench cushion (or make your own) to finish and soften the unit.
+Editor's Tip: Find a bench cushion (or make your own box-edge cushion) to finish and soften the unit.